maxwelljmckee/no-dux/README.md

 <br />

 # How does it work ?
-Instead of overengineering complex solutions to data-persistence, `no-dux` extends the browser's native data-persistence through the `localStorage` api.
+Instead of overengineering complex solutions to data-persistence, `no-dux` works by extending the browser's native data-persistence through the `localStorage` api.

 Most developers probably think of `localStorage` as a glorified set of key-value pairs.
 It's fine for storing a few odds and ends, but it's not powerful or flexible enough to meet your application's state-management needs.